Anne-alysis/GameOfThronesLeagueSpark/README.md

 ## `io` package
 ### `InputHandling.scala`

-This object handles all the input operations, such as:
+This object handles all the running of all the input operations and applying the objects in the `transformations` package.
- * Reading in responses and reshaping that data
-    * If `week == 1`, the raw data will be reshaped and written to a file.
-For subsequent weeks, this data will be read in from this file, instead of being reshaped each time, which is inefficient and unnecessary.
- * Creating the structure of the question sheet, for first week only.

  ### `OutputHandling.scala`